lng-ng/anonify/README.md

 When running the notebooks locally, ignore the Environment Setup section because they are only needed for Colab.

 ### Downloading necessary data
 Each experiment requires having certain datasets as input.
-For most experiments in the paper (except for Information Loss Assessment), the following datasets are required:
-- The original _Diabetes_ dataset
-- The anonymized _Diabetes_ dataset, using the anonymization tool [ARX](https://github.com/arx-deidentifier/arx/) with $k=250$

 We provide a script ``utils/download.py`` to automatically download the necessary datasets for each experiment.
 ```
 python utils/download.py [infoloss | dist_data | ml_data | anon_data]